-Applicants who are unable to identify a suitable replacement home may request an extension to the ninety (90) day timeline.
+Applicants who are unable to identify a suitable replacement home after one hundred and eighty (180) days from the time the relocation voucher was issued may request a ninety (90) day extension to the timeline.

 Extension requests will be reviewed by the Program on a case-by-case basis.
 Applicants who are unable to identify a replacement home within the allowed timeframe -and are not granted an extension- will have their application closed.
 Applicants who move to closeout because of failure to identify a replacement property will be notified and allowed to challenge the decision if they disagree with the decision.
 See the Program-based Reconsideration and/or Administrative Review section of these Guidelines.